kj2eo1/intro/README.md

 please do NOT make excuse for called "ragebait" to me as sensitive, I will easily block you.

 please accept my apologie for being sensitive to see them mentioned.

-  + ALSO READ THIS!!

-please do NOT tell me what you want me to draw when my post about "idk what to post / draw" I'm literally on taking a break and I feel being forceful by you

-please do NOT ask me to be friends with you (sometime you can.)

-please do NOT talk shit about some shipper (it forced me to MOCK them.)

-please do NOT forced me to ship your fav that I like.

   + Thank You For Reading ♥︎